NICHOLAS85/dynamic-wall/README.md

 ```
 You will be prompted for a password which will run the scripts as root.

-During installation a prompt will appear asking whether or not you would like to install a system-sleep script to trigger dynamicwall on wakeup.
-This will install a script into `/lib/systemd/system-sleep/` called dynamicwall.sh.
-This script simply updates your wallpaper when your computer wakes from suspension.

 To check the status of the timer and service run:
 ```sh
 systemctl status dynamicwall.timer dynamicwall.service